 Public Information Officer

-- Establishes and maintains excellent relationships with local and regional media outlets, including print and broadcast journalists, and bloggers; responds to media inquiries; proactively engages with local and regional media to pitch stories; ensures the presentation of a strong and positive message to the public regarding the Administration’s policies and programs and the Office of the City Administrator.
+- Establishes and maintains excellent relationships with local and regional media outlets, including print and broadcast journalists, and bloggers; responds to media inquiries; proactively engages with local and regional media to pitch stories; ensures the presentation of a strong and positive message to the public regarding the Administration’s policies and programs and the Mayor's Office on Latino Affairs in coordination with the Executive Office of the Mayor.

-- Plans, directs and executes a comprehensive public information strategy on the initiatives and functions of the Office of the City Administrator and Office of the Deputy Mayor for Public Safety and Justice and Government Operations; collaborates with senior leadership to plan and develop goals and objectives for implementing long and short-term communications.
+- Plans, directs and executes a comprehensive public information strategy on the initiatives and functions of the Mayor's Office on Latino Affairs collaborates with senior leadership to plan and develop goals and objectives for implementing long and short-term communications.

-- Analyzes communications issues, and advises the City Administrator, Deputy City Administrator/Deputy Mayor for Public Safety and Justice regarding public perceptions to the agencies’ programs and activities.
+- Analyzes communications issues, and advises the Director and Deputy Director public perceptions to the agencies’ programs and activities.

 - Develops and utilizes a variety of communication outlets to inform, involve, and engage employees in the agencies’ mission, values and programs.